maltaweel/eBayScraper/README.md

 5. doc

-The Java doc files which provide documentation and explanation of the Java utilised in the project folder.
+The Java doc files which provide documentation and explanation of the Java classes utilised in the project folder.

 6. lib